Myolitz/AdventureSrc/README.md

 I'm also learning how to use git, so uh, yeah pardon the absolute monstrosity that is the commit history

-Thanks @DaFrancc for assisting by playtesting
+Thanks @DaFrancc and @miyoshieira (on discord) for assisting by playtesting